-All new Mount Holyoke students are assigned a faculty advisor who can offer guidance about selecting courses and creating an academic plan.
+All new Mount Holyoke students are assigned a premajor faculty advisor who can offer guidance about selecting courses and creating an academic plan.
 Mount Holyoke strives to match advisors and advisees based on areas of interest and possible majors.
 We obtain this information from the Advisor Questionnaire, which each new student is required to complete.
 The questionnaire becomes available to fall entrants at the end of May and to spring entrants at the end of October.
-It must be submitted by June 30 (fall entrants) or January 2 (spring entrants).
+It must be submitted by June 30 (fall entrants) or December 1 (spring entrants).
 To complete the questionnaire:

 - Select "Inform Your Advisor"

 - Click on the link under "New Student's Initial Info for Advisor"